michael-read/sensor-data-java-proto-grpc/client/README.md

 # Client Examples

-We’ve provided two examples for sending sensor data, read from a file, into the gRPC ingress:
+We’ve provided two examples for sending sensor data, that read from a file, into the gRPC ingress:

 - **SensorDataClientForEach** - illustrates a traditional request / response pattern for each *SensorData* sent to the ingress.
 For each request sent a *SensorDataReply* is returned as a response.